ExitoLab/spinnaker_gamification_app/README.md

 1. Find a designer to help with better wireframes
 1. Gather API specs for all the data we want to display
 1. Create a user journey
+1. Ige & Rosalind do a short meeting to discuss backend next steps
+1. Test consuming API calls on the events in the events list, and compare results to what we see in DevStats, and determine whether the results will meet our needs
+1. Based on API output/testing, Ige will begin creating the database schema
+1. Vishal will be working on React JS, pairing with Nikema, so he can begin once the API spec is done
+1. Kuti & Nikema create HTML/CSS wireframe
+1. Rosalind will check for CDF brand guide and give Kuti guidance on branding
+1. Ige will re-add collaborators to calendar invite
+1. Kuti will create a basic brand guide if needed
+1. All will connect to collaborate async on Slack in [our Slack channel](https://spinnakerteam.slack.com/archives/C019EV8HA7Q)

+Notes:
+What APIs can we start consuming?
+Once you have the token set up it's pretty easy.
+Ige is going to check out DevStats and see what we can borrow.
+At this point, the plan is to use APIs where possible and githubarchive where not possible.

+2 options:

+Here is the usage information from Lukaz on how he pulls and processes the data for DevStats https://github.com/cncf/devstats/blob/master/USAGE.md